 - Incident Investigations

-We are offering web-based OSHA, DOT, health and safety, compliance training to help you continue your safety training goals while teleworking including Hazwoper – OSHA 10 and 30 hour – DOT FMCSA Training – to name a few – go to https://oshamidatlantic.advanceonline.com/default.aspx to register for online training
+We are also offering web-based OSHA, DOT, health and safety, compliance training to help you continue your safety training goals while teleworking including Hazwoper – OSHA 10 and 30 hour – DOT FMCSA Training – to name a few – go to https://oshamidatlantic.advanceonline.com/default.aspx to register for online training.

 If you are interested in the CRSC helping you with your safety and health needs, please contact us at email@example.com.
-We will keep you informed as we look forward to once again seeing you in our classrooms, please stay safe and healthy.
+We look forward to seeing you in our classrooms, please stay safe and healthy.